 TMNT, that's who!
 Okay, so maybe Michelangelo, Leonardo, Raphael, and Donatello didn't ski, but they fought out an epic battle chase down the slopes of our hometown ski area.
 The infamous snow chase scene in Michael Bay's 2014 Blockbuster Hit, Teenage Mutant Ninja Turtles was actually filmed at Big Tupper.

 Third Try's the Charm!

 Did you know that Big Tupper wasn't the first ski area in Tupper Lake?
 In fact, it was the third.
 The first ski hill was on Lake Simond Drive and was known as Manning's Hill.
 It only operated for the 1939-40 ski season and quickly proved to be too small.
 After that, they upgraded and moved up to Sugar Loaf.
 Sugar Loaf was located adjacent to the Tupper Lake Golf Course, just below the base of Big Tupper.
 It operated from 1941-1949 and then again after WWII from 1957-1960.
 Once again they outgrew the slopes and were looking to upgrade their vertical drop.
-Mount Morris is where they turned and in 1962 Big Tupper Ski Area fired up their lifts for the first time.
+Mount Morris is where they turned and in 1962 Big Tupper Ski Area fired up its lifts for the first time.

 If This Tree Could Talk...

-In this area we are blessed with so much green you sometimes forget to stop and look at any particular tree on its own.
+In this area, we are blessed with so much green you sometimes forget to stop and look at any particular tree on its own.
 As a result, few realize that this tree on Park Street has traveled over 5,500 miles to get here.
 The Locus Tree on Park Street was, "Brought from the Holy Land by Joseph A. Thissell, M.D. in 1926."
 A plaque on this beautiful and often overlooked tree was placed there by the Business and Professional Women's Club in 1969.